Otis "Freed" Minerd was born on Sept. 24, 1899 in Mill Run, Fayette County, PA, the son of Lawson and Lutitia (Steyer) Minerd.

 On Aug.
 12, 1920, at Confluence, Somerset County, PA, the 20-year-old Freed married a distant cousin, 18-year-old Rebecca J. Burkholder (1902-1980), the daughter of James Wesley and Jennie (Hartzell) Burkholder, of the family of Catherine (Younkin) Firestone.
 Justice of the peace W.S.
 Bower officiated, with the news reported in the Meyersdale Republic.

-Freed and Rebecca had two children – Ernest "Raymond" Minerd and Beatrice Miller.
+Freed and Rebecca produced two children – Ernest "Raymond" Minerd and Ethel "Beatrice" Miller.

 A week after the wedding, the newlyweds attended the Eighth Annual Minerd Reunion, held at Ferncliff Hotel at Ohiopyle, and posed in a group photograph taken that day.
 Click to view a photo of the entire reunion group.